Deep Image Prior: Related work

-Overall, the prior imposed by deep ConvNets and investigated in this work seems to be highly related to self-similarity-based and dictionary-based priors.
-Indeed, as the weights of the convolutional filters are shared across the entire spatial extent of the image this ensures a degree of self-similarity of individual patches that a generative ConvNet can potentially produce.
-The connections between ConvNets and convolutional sparse coding run even deeper and are investigated in \cite{Papyan17jmlr} in the context of recognition networks, and more recently in \cite{PapyanRSE17}, where a single-layer convolutional sparse coding is proposed for reconstruction tasks.
-The comparison of our approach with \cite{PapyanRSE17} (\cref{fig:shepard,tab:papyan}) however suggests that using deep ConvNet architectures popular in modern deep learning-based approaches may lead to more accurate restoration results at least in some circumstances.
+Several lines of work use dataset-based learning and modeling images using convolutional operations.
+Learning priors for natural images that facilitate restoration by enforcing filter responses for certain (learned) filters is behind an influential field-of-experts model~\cite{Roth09}.
+Also in this group are methods based on fitting dictionaries to the patches of the corrupted image~\cite{mairal2010online,set14} as well as methods based on convolutional sparse coding~\cite{Grosse07,Bristow13}.
+The connections between convolutional sparse coding and ConvNets are investigated in~\cite{Papyan17jmlr} in the context of recognition tasks.
+More recently in~\cite{PapyanRSE17}, a fast single-layer convolutional sparse coding is proposed for reconstruction tasks.
+The comparison of our approach with~\cite{PapyanRSE17} (\cref{fig:shepard,tab:papyan}) however suggests that using deep ConvNet architectures popular in modern deep learning-based approaches may lead to more accurate restoration results.

+Deeper convolutional models of natural images trained on large datasets have also been studied extensively.
+E.g.~deconvolutional networks~\cite{zeiler2010deconvolutional} are trained by fitting hierarchies of representations linked by convolutional operators to datasets of natural images.
+The recent work~\cite{lefkimmiatis2016non} investigates the model that combines ConvNet with a self-similarity based denoising and thus bridges learning on image datasets and exploiting within-image self-similarities.

+Our approach is also related to inverse scale space denoising~\cite{Scherzer01,Burger05,Marquina09}.
+In this group of ``non-deep'' image processing methods, a sequence of solutions (a flow) that gradually progresses from a uniform image to the noisy image, while progressively finer scale details are recovered so that early stopping yields a denoised image.
+The inverse scale space approaches are however still driven by a simple total variation (TV) prior, which does not model self-similarity of images, and limits the ability to denoise parts of images with textures and gradual transitions.
+Note that our approach can also use the simple stopping criterion proposed in \cite{Burger05}, when the level of noise is known.

+Finally, we note that this manuscript expands the conference version~\cite{Ulyanov18} in multiple ways: 1) It gives more intuition, provides more visualizations and explanation for the presented method altogether with extensive technical details.
+2) It contains a more thorough experimental evaluation and shows an application to activation maximization and high frequency enhancement.
+Since the publication of the preliminary version of our approach, it has also been used by other groups in different ways.
+Thus,~\cite{Veen18CompressedSensing} proposes a novel method for compressed sensing recovery using deep image prior.
+The work~\cite{Athar18LCM} learns a latent variable model, where the latent space is parametrized by a convolutional neural network.
+The approach~\cite{Shedligeri18} aims to reconstruct an image from an event-based camera and utilizes deep image prior framework to estimate sensor's ego-motion.
+The method~\cite{Ilyas17} successively applies deep image prior to defend against adversarial attacks.
+Deep image prior is also used in~\cite{Boominathan18} to perform phase retrieval for Fourier ptychography.